Liouville theorems for infinity Laplacian with gradient and KPP type equation: Introduction

 Note that $\ginfdel u$ becomes the classical infinity Laplacian for $\gamma=0$ while it is normalized infinity Laplacian for $\gamma=2$.
 We also denote $\Delta_\infty^0 u$ by $\Delta_\infty u$ for simplicity.
-In the present work, we are interested in the study of the Liouville type result, i.e., the existence and nonexistence of positive solutions to the equation
+In the present work, we are interested in the study of the Liouville type result, that is, the existence and nonexistence of positive solutions to the equation

 with several types of the nonlinearity $f$ including identical zero.
-It should be noted that this operator is of neither variational nor divergence forms (exception of the case $\gamma=2$ in two dimensional space \cite{DGIMR}).
+It should be noted that this operator is of neither variational nor divergence forms (exception of the case $\gamma=2$ in the two dimensional space \cite{DGIMR}).
+When $\gamma=2$ and $q$ Lipschitz continuous, the operator $\sL$ appears in certain tug-of-war games \cite[Theorem~1.3]{LNR13}.
+The main goal of this paper is to extend the researches in \cite{ALT,ASS11,SP,S1} to a more general equation with a nonlinear gradient and reaction term, for which the techniques used in the mentioned works cannot be applied in this framework.

-As is known, the Liouville type result is one of the central topics in the field of partial differential equations because it is not only important itself in understanding many natural phenomena such as the spreading, vanishing and transition (see Berestycki et al. \cite{BHN,BH}) but also related to theory of regularity \cite{DDF,DDWW,M1,S1}.
-It is worth mentioning that the best known regularity results up to now are $C^{1,\alpha}$ with $0<\alpha\ll1$ for infinity harmonic functions in the plane due to Evans and Savin \cite{ES}, everywhere differentiability in dimensions $d\geq3$ due to Evans and Smart \cite{ES1} and later Lindgren \cite{Lindgren} extended the result of \cite{ES1} to the inhomogeneous case.
-As a direct application of regularity estimate, a Liouville type result for infinity harmonic function was obtained by Savin \cite[Theorem 4]{S1}.
-More precisely, he proved that any infinity harmonic function growing at most linearly at $\infty$, i.e.,
+As is known, the Liouville type result is one of the central topics in the field of partial differential equations because it is not only important itself in understanding many natural phenomena such as the spreading, vanishing and transition (see Berestycki et al. \cite{BHN,BH}) but also related to the theory of regularity \cite{DDF,DDWW,M1,S1}.
+It is worth mentioning that the best known regularity results till date are $\cC^{1,\alpha}$ regularity, with $0<\alpha\ll1$, for infinity harmonic functions in the plane due to Evans and Savin \cite{ES} and everywhere differentiability in dimensions $d\geq3$ due to Evans and Smart \cite{ES1} .
+Later Lindgren \cite{Lindgren} extended the result of \cite{ES1} to the inhomogeneous case.
+Moreover, some sharp Sobolev regularities of $|\nabla u|^\alpha$ has been recently obtained for homogeneous and inhomogeneous infinity Laplace equation by Koch, Zhang and Zhou in their interesting works \cite{KZZ19a,KZZ19b}.
+As a direct application of regularity estimate, a Liouville type result for infinity harmonic functions was obtained by Savin \cite[Theorem 4]{S1}.
+More precisely, he proved that any infinity harmonic function growing at most linearly at $\infty$, that is,

 must be linear.
 Another Liouville type result for infinity Laplacian equation with strong absorptions has been recently obtained by Ara\'{u}jo, Leit\~{a}o and Teixeira \cite{ALT}.
-Their result stated that any non-negative viscosity solution to
+Their result asserts that any non-negative viscosity solution to

 which satisfies the growth condition is necessarily constant.
-Moreover, if
+More precisely, if